JesseTNRoberts/JesseTNRoberts.github.io/_posts/2024-05-09-ReserachJournal-2.md

 I acquired these pieces of advice from wonderful researchers who have shaped my philosophy of research.

-## Anything worth doing is worth doing badly. - Pat Langley
-This quote is not originally from Pat.
-But Pat repurposed it.
-His point was, done is better than perfect.
-This is tremendously important when performing research on a deadline.
-Get it done.

 ## Claims first, then the experiments. - Pat Langley
 Researchers often tilt at windmills.
 They will perform hundreds of experiments and gather tremendous data with no particular purpose.
 This is not science.